Compare Silver Hospital Cover

 Does silver cover come with waiting periods?

-- two months in all other circumstances.
+- 2 months in all other circumstances.

 Compare health insurance policies the easy way